TYR Sport: History

 In 2023, the company opened its first storefront in Roosevelt Field in Garden City.

 TYR was named the official footwear and eyewear partner for the 2023 SBD World’s Strongest Man competition.
 The company was the exclusive outfitter of the USA Swimming National Team through the 2024 Olympics.

 Sponsorship

 TYR sponsors many professional athletes; it dubs them Team TYR, as well as the national swimming teams in the U.S. and in Singapore.
 In 2018, TYR bought the title rights to USA Swimming's domestic circuit, the Pro Swim Series.

 In 2023, it was announced that TYR would be the official outfitter for USA Diving.

+TYR Sport supplied much of the competitive swimwear and aquatic equipment used in the original Baywatch television series.
+Beginning in the early 1990s, many cast members wore TYR-branded swimsuits, particularly during lifeguard training, rescue sequences, and water sports scenes.
+The partnership helped reinforce the show's emphasis on authentic lifeguard and swimming gear while also increasing TYR's visibility as a leading manufacturer of performance swimwear and accessories.

+In June 2025, TYR Sport was announced as an exclusive partner for World Aquatics, and in 2026 named the swim partner for the 2026 CrossFit Games where all competitors wear specification swimwear from TYR Sport.